THE RULES OF THE REAL WAY TO DAKAR

 – Moto, Quad/ATV: 13 cm high x 15 cm wide (both sides and front).

-13. A participant may be disqualified from the event under the following circumstances:
+13. A participant may be disqualified from the event or be subjected to time penalties under the following circumstances:

 13.1.
 Failure to obey instructions from any member of the organizers crew.